wordofwarning/wordofwarning.org/current/2015-spring/thomas/index.md

 ####What people have said about him
 >*5\* Selina Thompson has a very special gift… She is one of the warmest, most engaging performers you might ever hope to see on stage.*<br>[Nick Ahad, The Yorkshire Post](http://www.yorkshirepost.co.uk/yorkshire-living/arts/theatre-and-tv/theatre-reviews-we-re-not-going-back-chewing-the-fat-and-the-magic-flute-1-6914920)
 *4\* … a credible and slick piece of work, by turns disconcerting and uplifting.*<br>Paul Couch, The Public Reviews

-####Credits
-Presented by Lakin McCarthy in association with Traverse Theatre.

 ####Websites
 [www.markthomasinfo.co.uk](http://www.markthomasinfo.co.uk) ¦ [@markthomasinfo](http://twitter.com/markthomasinfo)